GoogleCloudPlatform/covid-19-open-data/README.md

 be served directly to Javascript applications without the need of a proxy to set the correct headers for CORS and content type.

-For the purpose of making the data as easy to use as possible, there is a [main](#main) table which contains the columns of all other tables joined by `key` and `date`.
+For the purpose of making the data as easy to use as possible, there is an [aggregated](#aggregated-table) table which contains the columns of all other tables joined by `key` and `date`.
 However, performance-wise, it may be better to download the data separately and join the tables locally.

-Each region has its own version of the main table, so you can pull all the data for a specific region using a single endpoint, the URL for each region is:
+Each region has its own version of the aggregated table, so you can pull all the data for a specific region using a single endpoint, the URL for each region is:
-* Data for `key` in CSV format: `https://storage.googleapis.com/covid19-open-data/v3/${key}/main.csv`
+* Data for `key` in CSV format: `https://storage.googleapis.com/covid19-open-data/v3/location/${key}.csv`
-* Data for `key` in JSON format: `https://storage.googleapis.com/covid19-open-data/v3/${key}/main.json`
+* Data for `key` in JSON format: `https://storage.googleapis.com/covid19-open-data/v3/location/${key}.json`

 Each table has a full version as well as subsets with only the last day of data.
 The full version is accessible at the URL described [in the table above](#open-covid-19-dataset).